 If you have not received the baptism of the Holy Spirit, or if the flow of the Spirit has been blocked in your life, empty your heart today and prepare for your own personal Pentecost.

 J. Lee Grady is the former editor of Charisma.
-You can follow him on Twitter at leegrady.
-He is the author of 10 Lies the Church Tells Women and other books.
+You can follow him on Twitter @leegrady.
+He is the author of 10 Lies Men Believe and other books.
 You can learn more about his ministry, The Mordecai Project, at themordecaiproject.org.